 (3) Transmission charges.
 No transmission charges will be assessed to a customer for exporting energy.
 For purposes of this paragraph, the term “transmission charges” means transmission access and line charges, transformation charges, and transmission line loss charges.

+(4) Incremental demand charges.
+During the term of an interconnection agreement a company may require a customer to disconnect its DER unit or take the DER unit off-line as a result of distribution system conditions described in subsection (-)(-) and (-) of this section.
+Incremental demand charges arising from the disconnection of the DER as directed by the company during such periods will not be assessed by the company to the customer.

-(4) New or amended interconnection agreements.
+(5) New or amended interconnection agreements.
 A new or amended interconnection agreement entered into 30 or more days after the commission’s approval of a company’s compliance tariff filed in accordance with paragraph (5) of this subsection must meet the requirements of this section.